LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Experiment

-To visually demonstrate the effectiveness of our \textbf{Where to Localize} mechanism, we compare the attention maps and final bounding regions generated by SvfEye with those from a baseline attention-based localization method (MLLMs-Know).
+To visually demonstrate the effectiveness of the proposed where-to-look mechanism, we compare the attention maps and final bounding regions generated by LookWise with those from a baseline attention-based localization method (MLLMs-Know).